enthought/machotools/README.rst

         # Changes are not actually written until you call commit()
         rewriter.commit()

+        # When modifying a binary, one can also use context manager so that
+        # changes are automatically committed when exciting the context.
+        with rewriter_factory("foo.dylib") as rewriter:
+            rewriter.install_name = "bar.dylib"

 Main features:

         - ability to query/change rpath
         - ability to query/change the install name
         - ability to query/change the dependencies
+        - should work on any platform supported by macholib (mac os x, unix, windows)
         - modifications are safe against crash/interruption as files are never modified in place.
 Instead, modifications are made against a temporary copy, and replace the original file using atomic rename on